ncusato/analytics-ai/wingmate/2-build-apex-wingmate/build-apex-wingmate.md

 ### Objectives

-* Provision a 23ai ADB and APEX App
+* Provision a 26ai ADB and APEX App
+* Generate API Keys
 * Update the Credentials to Connect to OCI Resources
 * Create the Application